JonKragskow/jonkragskow.github.io/_pages/software.md

 -----

 A C++/Fortran90-95 program for calculating magnetic reversal rates in single molecule magnets using ab initio spin-phonon coupling data.
-I wrote `Tau` using some initial code written by Prof. Nicholas Chilton, and it is now worked on by other members of the Chilton Group.
+I wrote `Tau` using some initial code written by Prof. Nicholas Chilton.
+I no longer contribute to this project.

 `*_suite`
 ---------

 The `*_suite` codes are used by the Chilton group to work with various computational chemistry software packages.
 I wrote varying amounts of these with other members of the Chilton Group
 (Jakob Staab, Dr Letitia Birnoschi), and I personally wrote the entire CI/CD pipeline for all packages.
+I no longer contribute to these projects.